foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 	$ uuu -pp 1 file.uuu

 .. note::
-    These flags `-dcdaddr`_, `-cleardcd`_ and `-pp`_ required for SDP on older SoCs have been contributed to the Universal Update Utility by Foundries.io.
-Make sure your UUU release is up-to-date with these changes.
+    The flags `-dcdaddr`_, `-cleardcd`_, and `-pp`_ are required for SDP on older SoCs and have been contributed to the Universal Update Utility by Foundries.io.
+Make sure your UUU version is up-to-date with these changes.

-How to sign an M4 binary for HABv4 validation
+How to Sign an M4 Binary for HABv4 Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::